MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 # RevoScaleR package

+The **RevoScaleR** library s a collection of portable, scalable, and distributable R functions for analyzing data at scale, at the point of origin.
+It includes data transformation and manipulation, visualization, predictions, and statistical analysis functions.
+You can do descriptive statistics, generalized linear models, k-means clustering, logistic regression, classification and regression trees, and decision forests.
+The library also includes functions for controlling jobs, serializing data, and performing common utility tasks.

-The **RevoScaleR** library provides a set of over one hundred portable, scalable, and distributable data analysis R functions that run on the **RevoScaleR** interpreter built on open source R and extended to accommodate high performance computing (HPC) and analysis (HPA).
+Functions run on the **RevoScaleR** interpreter, built on open source R, but extended to leverage the multithreaded and multinode architecture of the host platform.

-HPA algorithms include descriptive statistics, cross-tabulations, linear regression, covariance and correlation matrices, logistic regression, generalized linear models, k-means clustering, classification and regression trees, and decision forests.
-HPC functionality is enabled on Hadoop processing frameworks (Spark and MapReduce) for distributed execution of essentially any R function across cores and nodes, delivering the results back to the user.
+**RevoScaleR** runs locally on all platforms and remotely on Hadoop processing frameworks (Spark and MapReduce) and SQL Server.
+On a Hadoop cluster, for functions that execute on parallel architecture, the workload executes on all available cores and nodes.
+This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.

 | Package details | |
 |--------|-|